I-n-f-r-o-n-i-c/Talk-to-Docs-Rag-for-multiple-folders-/README.md

 Here's how to use the app:

-Enter Groq API Key in sidebar.\n
+Enter Groq API Key in sidebar.
-Input folder name, upload PDFs, click "Process Folder".\n Select processed folder from sidebar.\n
+Input folder name, upload PDFs, click "Process Folder".
+Select processed folder from sidebar.
-Choose AI model from dropdown.\n
+Choose AI model from dropdown.
-Type question in main area, click "Submit".\n
+Type question in main area, click "Submit".
-View AI answer and related document chunks.\n
+View AI answer and related document chunks.
-Manage folders using delete buttons or "Clear Output Folder".\n
+Manage folders using delete buttons or "Clear Output Folder".

 You can switch between folders any time. and each folder can contain multiple documents.